 As with most of these apps, you can also earn bonus points by referring friends.
 If you use my referral code (DRMR), we’ll both earn 300 points!

-So there you have my top three for now… I’ll update you if I find any new or better ways to add to the shopping fund.
+So there you have my top three super-duper, easy ways to boost your fashion fund… I’ll update you if I find anything new or better!

 Do you know of any easy side hustles or ways to bring in extra cash?
 Would love to hear your ideas.